 According to the River Model of Black Holes, the behavior of objects near black holes is precisely as if space were falling like a river into the black hole.
-For spherical black holes, this model was discovered by the French mathematician Painlevé in 1921, although Painlevé failed to understand the physical import of his discovery.
-In the model, space falls inward at the Newtonian escape velocity $v = \sqrt{GM/r}$ .
+For spherical black holes, this model was discovered in 1921 by the German Nobel prizewinner Allvar Gullstrand and independently by the French mathematician Painlevé.
+In the model, space falls inward at the Newtonian escape velocity $v = \sqrt{2GM/r}$.
 The infall velocity is less than the speed of light c outside the horizon, equals the speed of light c at the horizon, and exceeds the speed of light c inside the horizon.